nrobinson12/hbo-now-enhanced/readme.md

 # HBO Now Enhanced
 A light-weight chrome extension that fixes a few bugs in HBO Now's streaming service.

 ## Features
 - Changed prevelant grey bars to fully black when streaming
+- Right arrow skips forward 10 seconds on streams (left arrow skips backward)

-## Planned Fixes
+## Fixes
+- Clicking space bar to pause no longer scrolls down the page

+# Planned
+- Keep grey bars black when clicking on next episode popup (at end of current episode)
+- Add animation for skipping forward/backward
 - Fix media buttons not working at times
+- Alter volume with up/down arrows
-- Stop site from scrolling to bottom when exitting fullscreen
+- Stop site from scrolling to bottom when exiting fullscreen
-- Add back/forward media buttons (X seconds each in current stream)
-  - Able to use left/right arrow keys

 ### Maybe

-- Add next episode button
+- Add (better) next episode button
-- Force quality / choose quality
+- Force/choose quality
+- have a featured/popular list on certain pages

+# Disclaimer
+HBO and HBO Now are trademarks of Home Box Office, Inc..
+This application and its developer are in no way affiliated with Home Box Office, Inc..